5 Administrative Positions Perfect for Millennials

 Millennials are often more in touch with sports than most other generations—after all, we grew up in public schools where the emphasis was on sports more than almost anything else.
 This knowledge about sports make millennials ideal as sports administrators, who help market teams and individual athletes or even manage their own team.
 Athletic administration is a wide field.
 If you like sports, there’s certainly something that will appeal to you.

 Taking care of your health is an ever-popular topic in the news, with more diseases and conditions diagnosed and obesity rates on the rise.
 Thanks to the growing media presence in healthcare, more young adults are aware of their health than in past generations.
-That knowledge about health can put millennials on a path toward healthcare administration.
+That knowledge about health can put millennials on a path toward a healthcare administration degree.
 If you think this job is all about paperwork, think again.
 While paperwork is involved, healthcare administrators make sure everything medical is conducted according to the law.
 They work in hospitals, clinics, and doctor’s offices.
 If you’re a more rules-focused person and enjoy health or healthcare, you might find your perfect career in healthcare administration.

 Administrative positions could be right for you